Abul-Farhad/RAGnificent/README.md

 RAGnificent is a Python package that enables developers to quickly build powerful chatbots with seamless tool integration and Retrieval-Augmented Generation (RAG) capabilities, supporting any OpenAI-compatible LLM.

-## Features
+## Why RAGnificent?

-- **Multi-LLM Support** - Works with Groq, OpenAI, Gemini, and any OpenAI-compatible API
+- **LLM Agnostic** - Works with Groq, OpenAI, Gemini, and any OpenAI-compatible API
 - **Easy Tool Integration** - Add custom functions as tools with minimal code
 - **Flexible Configuration** - Support for both cloud and self-hosted LLMs
 - **Conversation Management** - Efficient short-term memory management with summarization technique